 To continue to build upon efforts to prevent and respond to incidents of gender and sexual harassment and violence, Appalachian is implementing a required online training program, Bridges: Building a Supportive Community.

-This training initiative is the result of requests from faculty and staff for enhanced information regarding reporting student concerns via a self-paced training.
+This training initiative is the result of requests from faculty and staff for enhanced information regarding reporting student concerns via self-paced training.
 This is the first installment of a multi-layered educational effort regarding topics of interpersonal violence to Title IX Responsible Employees.

 To review Frequently Asked Questions, please explore the topic areas below.

 For technical support in association with this program, including password resets and more, please click here.

 Program Specific Questions